holly-nyu/xv6-public/README.md

 ## Files to Run

-1. `test1.c`: Tests various nice values
+1. `test1.c`: Tests the nice system call
-2. `test1p.c`: Tests two processes with different priorities
+2. `prime.c`: Helper program that prints prime numbers (used by test programs)
-3. `test2p.c`: Tests three processes with different priorities
+3. `test1p.c`: Tests two processes with different priorities
-4. `test3p.c`: Tests two processes with the same priority
+4. `test2p.c`: Tests three processes with different priorities
-5. `prime.c`: Helper program that prints prime numbers (used by test programs)
+5. `test3p.c`: Tests two processes with the same priority

 ## How to Run